 - Grated Parmesan or cheddar cheese (if you want to get extra fancy, you can make Parmesan crisps!)

 What to eat with tomato soup

 Well, the classic comfort dish to serve with tomato soup has always been Grilled Cheese Sandwiches.
-But on a similar note, Creamy One-Pot Stovetop Macaroni and Cheese is also awesome.
+But on a similar note, Easy Dinner Rolls or Creamy One-Pot Stovetop Macaroni and Cheese are also awesome.
 Or, you could go the soup and salad route and serve Arugula-Shaved-Fennel Salad.